When Is an Accountant Not Enough?

 He reports his firm has seen a significant rise in audits, and the IRS has said it plans to continue increasing the number of audits it performs.
 “One of the biggest mistakes a taxpayer can make is having their accountant represent them in an audit.”

-There are several other scenarios in which a business should seek help from an attorney rather than a CPA, Ansari says, including out-of-state or international taxation, succession planning, tax crimes or structuring a new startup.
+There are several other tax accounting scenarios in which a business should seek help from an attorney rather than a CPA, Ansari says, including out-of-state or international taxation, succession planning, tax crimes or structuring a new startup.
 “One big aspect with both tax controversies and business structuring is that tax attorneys look and analyze case law, whereas typically CPAs do not,” he says.

 Attorneys and accountants can both help clients with business formation; however, what may seem like a basic decision during this process can have substantial and costly effects on a business in the long run.
 Many of the most important documents for creating a business structure, such as an operating agreement for incorporation of bylaws or shareholder agreements, are best left in the hands of an attorney, Gordon says.